Proficiency in Python: Coding assignments will be in Python.

 Note: Familiarity with PyTorch, along with prior knowledge of basic machine learning concepts, neural networks, optimization, and backpropagation, is recommended (desirable but not essential).

-Introduction to the course - Modalities, timing, grading scheme, syllabus [lecture notes]
+Introduction to the course - Modalities, timing, grading scheme, syllabus [lecture note]

 Introduction to Statistical Computing and Probability and Statistics